mitmproxy/mitmproxy/README.md

-# The BrowserUp MITM Proxy
+# The BrowserUp Fork of the MITM Proxy

-The BrowserUp MITM Proxy allows you to capture HTTP requests, and responses and content, and export performance data as a HAR file.
+The BrowserUp MITM Proxy allows you to capture HTTP requests, responses and content, and export performance data as a HAR file.

-The BrowserUp MITM Proxy is a fork of the amazing [mitmproxy](https://mitmproxy.org/), with an added performance testing, QA and DevOps flavor.
+The proxy is a fork of the amazing [mitmproxy](https://mitmproxy.org/), with an added performance testing, QA and DevOps flavor.

 Along with the standard mitmproxy features, the BrowserUp MITM Proxy offers adds a REST control API and native language clients in
 Java, JavaScript, Python and Ruby.
 It allows HAR capture (websockets and HTTP/2 too), and provides the ability to